-Beyond that, the 10 online learning resources listed below offer lots of opportunities for building practical skills as well.
+Here are 10 online learning resources that offer lots of opportunities for building practical skills as well.
 Explore each one carefully and dig for those bits of gold.
 They're there, and the best part is they're free.

 1. Khan Academy